akankshakukhraniya/python-PyMeUpCharlie/README.md

 # python-challenge

-# Python Homework - Py Me Up, Charlie
+# python-challenge - Py Me Up, Charlie

 ## Background

 Well... you've made it!

 It's time to put away the Excel sheet and join the big leagues.
 Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete the **two** Python Challenges, PyBank and PyPoll.
+In this assignment, you'll be using the concepts you've learned to complete the **two** Python Challenges, PyBank and PyPoll.

 Both of these challenges encompass a real-world situation where your newfound Python scripting skills can come in handy.
 These challenges are far from easy so expect some hard work ahead!

 ### Before You Begin

-* Create a new repository for this project called `python-challenge`. **Do not add this homework to an existing repository**.
+* Create a new repository for this project called `python-challenge`.

 * Clone the new repository to your computer.